cleontay/P-Accountant/README.md

 ### Category Auto-Detection

-The script writes the full display name into the Notion `Category` select field.
+The script writes the full display name into the Supabase `Category` select field.
 If no rule matches, it defaults to `Miscellaneous`.

 | Supabase cat      | Matched keywords (examples)                              |
 |-------------------|----------------------------------------------------------|